-In the recent case, the caller identified himself as an employee of the HCSO.
-The caller told the victim he (the victim) had recently missed jury duty and due to that, a warrant had been issued for his arrest.
-If he did not want to be arrested, he would need to remain on the phone with the caller and proceed to the nearest convenience store and purchase a green dot card.
+In the most recent cases, the caller told the victim he (the victim) had recently missed jury duty and due to that, a warrant had been issued for his arrest.
+If he did not want to be arrested, he would need to remain on the phone with the caller and pay a \$1127.23 fine via credit card.